 The album’s closing track, “Little Martha”, was played at the end of every ABB show since at least the 1988 Dreams Tour, as a respectful bow to the band’s fallen leader.
 Duane wrote the acoustic tune as an ode to the mysterious tombstone at the graveyard where the Brothers would spend time during their years in Macon, GA.
 The Rosehill Cemetery, which now houses Duane Allman, Gregg Allman, Berry Oakley Jr., and Red Dog, was the direct inspiration for songs like “In Memory of Elizabeth Reed” and “Little Martha.”

 “We use to take any poison we could find and spend the nights in that place talking to the ghosts,” said founding member Butch Trucks.

 It is a choice to eat a peach.
 While the fruit is inevitably messy, it is equally delectable.
 It gets stuck in your teeth, drips down your shirt, and sticks to your hands, but we still choose to eat them for the satisfaction that we crave.
 If you dare to eat a peach, you are willing to accept the outcome, knowing full well that you can always change your shirt.
 Much like the dichotomies of life, a peach is both sweet and sour, soft and hard, smooth and fuzzy.
-It’s delicious, but you must eat it with full willingness to get messy – before it becomes too late and it rots.
+It’s delicious, but you must eat it with full willingness to get messy – before it goes rotten.